Oxygen concentrator: Pressure swing adsorption

 Older units cycled for a period of about 20 seconds and supplied up to 5 litres per minute of 90+% oxygen.
 Since about 1999, units capable of supplying up to 10 L/min have been available.

-Classic oxygen concentrators use two-bed molecular sieves; newer concentrators use multi-bed molecular sieves.
-The advantage of the multi-bed technology is the increased availability and redundancy, as the 10 L/min molecular sieves are staggered and multiplied on several platforms.
+Earlier oxygen concentrators employed two-bed molecular sieves; more recent designs incorporate multi-bed molecular sieves to allow continuous oxygen production during bed regeneration.
+Redundancy is provided by staggering 10 L/min molecular sieves.
 With this, over 960 L/min can be produced.
-The ramp-up time - the elapsed time until a multi-bed concentrator is producing oxygen at >90% concentration - is often less than 2 minutes, much faster than simple two-bed concentrators.
-This is a big advantage in mobile emergencies.
-The option, to fill standard oxygen cylinders (e.g. 50 L at 200 bar = 10,000 L each) with high-pressure boosters, to ensure automatic failover to previously filled reserve cylinders and to ensure the oxygen supply chain e.g. in case of power failure, is given with those systems.
+The ramp-up time — the elapsed time until a multi-bed concentrator is producing oxygen at >90% concentration — is often less than 2 minutes, much faster than simple two-bed concentrators.
+The faster ramp-up improves sustainability for use in modern or emergency settings.
+The option to fill standard oxygen cylinders (e.g., 50 L at 200 bar = 10,000 L each) with high-pressure boosters, to ensure automatic failover to previously filled reserve cylinders and to ensure the oxygen supply chain, e.g., in case of power failure, is given with those systems.